GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

 # Problem Statement

 In interacting with LLMs, the quality of questions directly impacts the quality of answers.
 Prompt Engineering is all about crafting the best possible questions (prompts).
-Robust Prompt Engineering will help FedRAMP, GSA members, and all internal/external Stakeholders engage more effectively with LLMs.
+Robust Prompt Engineering will help FedRAMP, GSA members, and all internal/external Stakeholders engage more effectively with LLMs in solving any kind of problems.

-Mainstream chat interfaces such as those provided by OpenAI and Anthropic have all or some of the following limitations:
+Mainstream chat application interfaces such as those provided by OpenAI and Anthropic have all or some of the following limitations:
 - Lack of selective inclusion of chat results for more precise context
 - Lack of abstraction interface for better content navigation and awareness
 - Lack of back-up mechanisms for both prompts and results
 - Lack of flexibility in sharing different abstractions of chat results
 - Lack of supports for teamwork and convenient reusability

-OllaLab - SimpleChat aims to solve the above limitations by providing key features of:
+OllaLab - SimpleChat aims to:
+1. Improve context building by allowing users to:
   - Selectively save LLM responses to prompt variables
   - Save prompts to prompt variables
   - Automatically extract user-specified local folders and files to prompt variables
-- Embed prompt variables in future prompts
+  - Embed prompt variables in any fashion in prompts
+2. Improve content abstraction with supports for:
+  - Prompt variable chaining
+  - Prompt variable files containing prompt chains
+3. Improve prompt back-up mechanisms by allowing the users to:
-- Chain prompt variables to form new variables
+  - Save modified prompt versions to prompt variables
+  - Commit prompt variable files to versioning platforms like GitHub
+4. Provide flexibility in sharing chat results and team collaboration by:
   - Allow convenient share and reuse prompt variables
+  - Allow prompt variable file to be shared using existing systems' file sharing features
   - Provide other automation/integration features

 # Input Description